graezykev/explain-nuance-git-merge-rebase/README.md

+# Understanding Git: Practical Insights on Merge and Rebase

+Explore the intricate dance between merging and rebasing in Git, focusing on practical scenarios and visual aids.

+## Table of Contents

 I may be too verbose to list these steps one by one, but I suggest you start from the [Recap](#recap) part.

 ## Scenario Setup